 What complicates studies with bipolar disorder is that patients with bipolar disorder are often treated with the drug Lithium.
 Thyroid problems are a common side effect of this drug.
 Lithium can cause hypothyroidism, goiters (enlarged thyroid), and autoimmune thyroiditis.
 So what came first, the hypothyroidism or the lithium treatment.
 The fact that so many bipolar patients on lithium treatment and so many not on lithium treatment are found to have Hashimoto’s thyroid antibodies is cause for real concern.

-An interesting study of bipolar twins versus healthy control twins showed that autoimmune thyroiditis is related not only to bipolar disorder itself but also to the genetic vulnerability to develop the disorder.2
+An interesting study of bipolar twins versus healthy control twins showed that autoimmune thyroiditis is related not only to bipolar disorder itself but also to the genetic vulnerability to develop the disorder.

-A 2004 study found a link between thyroid autoimmunity, specifically the presence of thyroid peroxidase antibodies (TPO Ab+), with anxiety and mood disorders in the community.3
+A 2004 study found a link between thyroid autoimmunity, specifically the presence of thyroid peroxidase antibodies (TPO Ab+), with anxiety and mood disorders in the community.

-A 2005 study found that subjects with Hashimoto’s disease displayed high frequencies of lifetime Depressive Episodes, Generalized Anxiety Disorders, Social Phobia, and Primary Sleep Disorders.4
+A 2005 study found that subjects with Hashimoto’s disease displayed high frequencies of lifetime Depressive Episodes, Generalized Anxiety Disorders, Social Phobia, and Primary Sleep Disorders.

-A study entitled “TSH concentration within the normal range is associated with cognitive function and ADHD symptoms in healthy preschoolers” reported:5
+A study entitled “TSH concentration within the normal range is associated with cognitive function and ADHD symptoms in healthy preschoolers” reported:

 Despite being within the normal range, high TSH concentrations are associated with a lower cognitive function and high TSH and low Free T4 with ADHD symptoms in healthy preschoolers.
 Statistically significant differences were observed in the highest quartiles of TSH, suggesting a need for re-evaluation of the upper limit of the normal TSH range.

-Never once in my educational training in education or counseling did I ever hear about the dangers of thyroid disease and brain health.
+Never once in my educational training in education or counseling did I ever hear about the dangers of thyroid disease to brain health.
 Never once in these 20 years as a teacher and career counselor, have I ever considered thyroid disease as a possible cause for a person’s mental disorder.
-Never once…until NOW.
+Never once…until now.

 “When you know better you do better.”

 This is a call out to all my readers suffering from mental health issues to please be sure your thyroid has been checked properly.
-It is not enough to test for TSH and T4.
+It is not enough to test for TSH alone.
 A full thyroid panel should at least include TSH, Total T4, Free T4, Total T3, Free T3, Reverse T3, and thyroid antibodies.
-Please read my post Top 5 Reasons Doctors Fail To Diagnose Hypthyroidism.
+Please read my post Top 5 Reasons Doctors Fail To Diagnose Hypothyroidism.

 Thyroid dysfunction can be inherited.
 To all my hypothyroid readers, please watch your children carefully.
 I am worried for our children.
 They may inherit thyroid dysfunction from us.
 I am devoted to building awareness for us, and I am compelled to do it for our children.
 If your child is suffering from learning disabilities, depression, anxiety, bipolar disorder, suicidal thoughts, conduct disorders or other mental health disorders, please please please have their thyroid properly tested.
 Please.